softlayer/githubio_source/content/reference/services/SoftLayer_Billing_Item_Virtual_DedicatedHost/cancelItem.md

 ---
 title: "cancelItem"
 description: "Cancel the resource or service for a billing Item.
-By default the billing item will be cancelled immediately and reclaim... "
+By default the billing item will be canceled on the next bill date an... "
 layout: "method"
 tags:
     - "method"